Aguillares/LIAT-Demo-Picking-Up-Strawberries/README.md

 ![](https://github.com/Aguillares/LIAT-Demo-Picking-Up-Strawberries/blob/master/images/Explanation/fixedZ.png)

-The last thing, we have the limits in X (Camera Axis), in those we know in the enough range to be picked, they are in pixels.
+The last thing, we have the limits in X (Camera Axis), in those we know the enough range to be picked, they are in pixels.

         class Robot(Node):